-Awards of performance-based RSUs were granted on February 26, 2013.
-As previously specified, performance criteria was achieved with respect to fiscal year 2013, the performance-based RSUs earned vested 33% upon certification of results on February 21, 2014 and thereafter will vest 33% on each of the next two anniversaries of the date of grant, subject to certain employment conditions.
-The option became exercisable as to 25% of the grant on the first anniversary of the date of grant, and vests quarterly thereafter at the rate of 6.25% per quarter until fully vested.
+(4) Awards of performance-based RSUs were granted on February 26, 2013.
+As previously specified, performance criteria was achieved with respect to fiscal year 2013, the performance-based RSUs earned vested 33% upon certification of results on February 21, 2014 and thereafter will yest 33% on each of the next two anniversaries of the date of grant, subject to certain employment conditions.
+(5) The option became exercisable as to 25% of the grant on the first anniversary of the date of grant, and yests quarterly thereafter at the rate of 6.25% per quarter until fully vested.

-Performance-based RSUs earned based on performance in fiscal year 2012 will vest 25% on each anniversary of the grant date, subject to certain employment conditions, until fully vested on February 21, 2016 except for Mr. Kilguss who was appointed Senior Vice President and CFO effective as of May 14, 2012 and his remaining performance-based RSUs will fully vest on May 14, 2016.
+(6) Performance-based RSUs earned based on performance in fiscal year 2012 will vest 25% on each anniversary of the grant date, subject to certain employment conditions, until fully vested on February

-Performance-based RSUs earned based on performance in fiscal year 2011 will vest 25% on each anniversary of the grant date until fully vested on February 22, 2015, subject to certain employment conditions.
+(1) Performance-based RSUs earned based on performance in fiscal year 2012 will yest 20% on each anniversary of the grant date, subject to certain employment containing, unit fully yested on Performance, based RSUs will fully yest on May 14, 2016.
+(7) Performance-based RSUs earned based on performance in fiscal year 2011 will yest 25% on each anniversary of the grant date until fully vested on February 22, 2015, subject to certain employment conditions.